0422 428 584

 Speed Optimisation

-53% of mobile users abandon sites that take longer than 3 seconds to load.
-While this is not a direct ranking factor, it greatly affects conversions!
+Most mobile users abandon a site that takes more than about three seconds to load.
+Speed is not a major direct ranking factor, but it quietly kills conversions.

 Common speed killers: